State Guide

 878

-Indiana public records law
+Public records law

 Indiana's Access to Court Records Rules (effective January 1, 2020, updated February 2026) establish a general presumption that court records are public unless explicitly excluded.
 The rules are promulgated by the Indiana Supreme Court under Indiana Code § 5-14-3-4(a)(8).
 Restricted categories include juvenile records, certain family law matters, sealed cases, and expunged records.

-Indiana's broader public records law (the Access to Public Records Act, Indiana Code 5-14-3) applies to government agencies.
+Indiana's broader public records law — the Access to Public Records Act, Indiana Code 5-14-3 — applies to government agencies.
 Indiana does not have California-style comprehensive privacy legislation affecting commercial data aggregators, so Indiana public records face fewer state-level restrictions than in some other states.

-Official record sources
+Official public record sources in Indiana

 Agency Records maintained Notes

-MyCase (public.courts.in.gov/mycase) Statewide public court case access for Odyssey-participating courts Most counties covered; pre-Odyssey records may only be available in person
+MyCase (public.courts.in.gov/mycase) Statewide public court case access for Odyssey-participating courts Most counties covered; pre-Odyssey records may only be available in person.

-County Circuit and Superior Court Clerks (92 counties) All case filings including those not in MyCase Primary source for older records and for courts not on Odyssey
+County Circuit and Superior Court Clerks (92 counties) All case filings including those not in MyCase Primary source for older records and for courts not on Odyssey.

-Indiana State Police Statewide criminal history records Indiana Identity History Summary available; formal request required
+Indiana State Police Statewide criminal history records Indiana Identity History Summary available; formal request required.

-County Recorder Property deeds, liens, and title records Most Indiana counties have online access; useful for address history confirmation
+County Recorder Property deeds, liens, and title records Most Indiana counties have online access; useful for address history confirmation.

 Population context

-Example search scenarios
+Example search scenarios in Indiana

 Searching by name and city